What is the IUD?

 - Have a high temperature

-Side effects of the copper IUD are that it can make females periods heavier, longer and more painful in the first 3-6 months after it is fitted and you may also get spotting or bleeding in-between periods.
+Side effects of the copper IUD are that it can make your periods heavier, longer and more painful in the first 3-6 months after it is fitted and you may also get spotting or bleeding in-between periods.
 71% of Lowdown users claimed it made their periods heavier.
-Some people claim the copper coil causes weight gain, however 74% of our users state that their weight had not changed.
+Some people claim the copper coil causes weight gain, but there is no evidence to support this and 74% of our users state that their weight had not changed.

 How to tell if your IUD is still in place

-It’s extremely unlikely that your IUD will come out, but if you are unable to feel the threads or think it may have moved, you will probably not be protected from pregnancy.
-If this happens see a GP or nurse immediately and use additional contraception, e.g. condoms, until your IUD has been checked.
-Your partner should not be able to feel your IUD during sex.
-If they state that they can, see your GP or nurse for a check-up.
+It’s extremely unlikely that your IUD will come out, but if you are unable to feel the threads or think it may have moved, you will may not be protected from pregnancy.
+If this happens use additional contraception, e.g. condoms, until your IUD has been checked by your doctor or nurse.
+Your partner should not be able to feel your IUD during sex but if they think they can you may want to see your GP or nurse for a check-up.
+Sometimes the threads can be trimmed and this may be more comfortable.

 What about the IUD removal?